 Moto were originally known for providing a variety of shops (a hangover from Granada), but under Compass the focus moved towards few, high-quality names offering a simple choice.
 They used to be quite vocal about the variety of visitors they could serve, with facilities ranging from contemplation rooms, trucker's lounges and dog stations.

 Moto were the first operator to convert all of their retail stores to WHSmith outlets, and they also use the popular M&S Simply Food chain.
 The stores impressed Holiday Which?
 Magazine who described them as "well worth driving on the motorway for alone".
-Moto have also looked into introducing Sainsburys and Tesco stores, after Granada struggled to convince them to do it.
+Moto have also looked into introducing Sainsbury's and Tesco stores, after Granada struggled to convince them to get on board.

-In 2008 Moto introduced Eat & Drink Co. as their own-brand restaurant, alongside Costa as their chosen coffee provider.
+In 2008 Moto introduced Eat & Drink Co. as their own-brand restaurant, alongside Costa as their chosen coffee provider, replacing Fresh Express and Caffè Ritazza respectively.
 Moto are also associated with Burger King, a connection which they inherited from Granada.

 Most Moto services have an adjacent motel provided by Travelodge, another Granada hangover.
 Their have been several hints that now they are no longer tied to them, Moto would like to change to Days Inn, with motels under this name at Wetherby and Winchester (the latter being more of an oddity).
 There were plans to change the motel at Cherwell Valley to a Days Inn but these fell through.